mosip/documentation/docs/id-authentication-internal-service-developer-guide.md

 # ID Authentication Internal Service Developers' Guide

 ## Overview
-* Internal Authentication Service - The authentication service used by internal MOSIP modules such as Resident Service, Registration Processor and Registration Client to authenticate individuals.
+* Internal Authentication Service: The authentication service used by internal MOSIP modules such as Resident Service, Registration Processor, and Registration Client to authenticate individuals.
-* Internal OTP Service - used by Resident Service to generate OTP for an Individual for performing OTP Authentication.
+* Internal OTP Service: used by Resident Service to generate an OTP for an Individual for performing OTP Authentication.
-* Authentication Transaction History Service - used by Resident Service to retrieve paginated list of authentication and OTP Request transactions for an individual.
+* Authentication Transaction History Service: used by Resident Service to retrieve a paginated list of authentication and OTP Request transactions for an individual.

-The documentation here will guide you through the prerequisites required for the developer' setup.
+The documentation here will guide you through the prerequisites required for the developer's setup.

 ## Software setup

-Below are a list of tools required in ID Repository Services:
+Below is a list of tools required in ID Repository Services:

 1. JDK 11
-2. Any IDE (like Eclipse, IntelliJ IDEA)
+2. Any IDE (like Eclipse or IntelliJ IDEA)
 3. Apache Maven (zip folder)
 4. pgAdmin
 5. Postman